 Blepharitis is a common condition caused by the buildup of natural oils and bacteria at the base of the eyelashes.
 Some symptoms may include burning, inflamed, and irritated eyes.
 In addition, flakes will appear at the base of the eyelashes.

-Here at Sunrise Eye Care, Scleral Lens and Dry Eye Institute, we will provide you with different treatment options to control the symptoms of Blepharitis.
+Here at Sunrise Specialty Lens & Dry Eye Institute, we will provide you with different treatment options to control the symptoms of Blepharitis.
 Unfortunately, since there is no cure for the condition it is best to contact us so we can do a thorough examination and determine the best options for you to relieve and minimize the frequency of symptoms.request an appointment